daomcgill/daomcgill.github.io/essays/smart-questions.md

 # Asking Smart Questions to Get Answers From Smart People

-## How to ask questions the smart way

 [How to ask questions the smart way](http://www.catb.org/esr/faqs/smart-questions.html) is a guide on how to ask high quality questions, to get high quality answers.
 Here is a short summary of the process:

 1. Try to find the answer in existing resources (forums, google, manuals, etc.).
 Keeping a log of what has been learned will make it easier to form a question later.